All year round vegetable sowing and planting guide

 - Module sow chard towards the end of the month, otherwise you risk it going to seed too early

 - Early April is finally the time to start sowing tomatoes (in a warm place or propagator) that will be planted in a polytunnel in mid-late May, ideally when night time temperatures are above 10c.
 Wait until late April for outdoor tomatoes.

 - Late April is also the time for large module sowing (in a warm place or propagator) your main-crop cucumber, courgette, squash, sweetcorn that will be planted outside in early June

 - Direct sow early varieties of carrots directly in the soil, be sure to protect them from carrot fly

-- Because I have early potatoes in the polytunnel I find early April is the best time to plant potatoes that will spend all of their life outside, but I wait until late April/May for my main-crop varieties.
-If you plant in mid-April, make sure you have fleece handy to protect from a late frost in May.
+- Because I have early potatoes in the polytunnel I find early April is the best time to plant early potatoes that will spend all of their life outside, but I wait until late April/May for my main-crop varieties.
+Make sure you have fleece handy to protect from a late frost in May.

 - We module sow cucamelons in mid April, with a view to plant them out in polytunnel hanging baskets in May, they take a very long time to germinate, so you can chit them!
 We use them instead of radish in our summer salad mixes

 - Late April I plant a dozen oca tubers in 12-cell modules, to plant out in late May/June.
 We harvest oca in winter as an alternative to radishes